atomist/sdm-pack-spring/README.md

 ### Release

 Releases are handled via the [Atomist SDM][atomist-sdm].
-Just press the release button in the Atomist dashboard or Slack.
+Just press the 'Approve' button in the Atomist dashboard or Slack.

 [atomist-sdm]: https://github.com/atomist/atomist-sdm (Atomist Software Delivery Machine)